Dameon1/quickMongoServer/ReadMe.md

 - run 'npm start' in your teminal.

 ## Attention
-- The endpoints are protected already
+- The code to protect endpoints through authentication has been commented out